 But still, I now recognize I need to turn on my power of sight and awareness more often.

 Here's a Stoic-inspired question to ask ourselves: "What is it we're not seeing?"
 Put another way "What truths or situations are we not acknowledging?"

 At home, it’s about stuff.
 I’m working on becoming more selective about what I buy after suffering a rash of purchase-return cycles.
 In fact, “depriving” ourselves of stuff is a Stoic tradition, to help us understand we don't need more.

 That’s easier said than done in our market-driven economy, where we are surrounded by ads, offers, and sales on stuff.
 But the stuff doesn’t make us happy, especially since the psychological phenomenon of hedonic adaption holds very true: We soon get used to having a nice thing, and it doesn’t really have an impact on our contented feelings anymore.
 Perhaps the thrill of the chase for stuff could be replaced by something else, maybe by challenging ourselves to do something creative, something athletic, or something sociable with real, live people (not just social media).

 Seeing can help us understand the urgent need to focus on a situation and do something.
-I know I don’t have all the answers, and I can only do what’s within my power.
+The ancient Stoics emphasized our common humanity: Other people, no matter how far or different, are our siblings.
+I know I don’t have all the answers for helping others, or even much knowledge of what should be done, and I can only do what’s within my power.
 But I hope I can continue to make myself see and acknowledge even what’s terrible, such as the human rights abuses Power has reported on and fought against.

 And I’d like my kids to do the same: See bigger picture things, in addition to small ones.
 It’s a key reason why I support project-based learning.
-When my children pick a real-world problem to understand better, to encounter through actual people and places (even remotely), they learn more.
+When my children recognize a real-world problem that they want to understand better, to encounter through actual people and places (even remotely), they learn more.

 But I’m working on it.